lainio/err2/README.md

 ...
 ```

-but not without an error handler (`Returnf`, `Handle`) or it just panics your
+but not without an error handler (`Handle`) or it just panics your app if you
-app if you don't have a `recovery` call in the current call stack.
-However, you
+don't have a `recovery` call in the current call stack.
+However, you can put
-can put your error handlers where ever you want in your call stack.
-That can be
+your error handlers where ever you want in your call stack.
+That can be handy in
-handy in the internal packages and certain types of algorithms.
+the internal packages and certain types of algorithms.

 We think that panicking for the errors at the start of the development is far
 better than not checking errors at all.